French Wars of Religion: Name and periodisation

 Along with "French Wars of Religion" and "Huguenot Wars", the wars have also been variously described as the "Eight Wars of Religion", or simply the "Wars of Religion" (only within France).

 The exact number of wars and their respective dates are subject to continued debate by historians: some assert that the Edict of Nantes (13 April 1598) and the Peace of Vervins (2 May 1598) concluded the wars, while the ensuing 1620s Huguenot rebellions lead others to believe the Peace of Alès in 1629 is the actual conclusion.
 However, the agreed upon beginning of the wars is the Massacre of Wassy in 1562, and the Edict of Nantes at least ended this series of conflicts.
 During this time, complex diplomatic negotiations and agreements of peace were followed by renewed conflict and power struggles.

-American military historians Kiser, Drass & Brustein (1994) maintained the following divisions, periodisations and locations:
+American military historians Kiser, Drass and Brustein (1994) maintained the following divisions, periodisations and locations: